87andrewh/WeirdAntiCheatIdeas/README.md

 - Beta deploy features?
 Or just internal testing to full deploy?

 ### Career:
 - Where to start working?
-Indie devs, studios, publishers, third party solutions, cheaters?
+Indie devs, studios, publishers, third-party solutions, cheaters?
 - How to decide between offers?
   - Potential to learn
   - Potential to make an impact